-5.3 Authority to Suspend for Longer than Ten (10) Days or Expel for Regular Education Students
+5.3 Authority to Suspend for Longer than Ten (10) Days or Expel for Regular Education Students desire for the student to return to the School.

 Subject to the requirements for due process set forth in Section 9, below, the Principal may suspend a regular education student for longer than ten (10) days or expel a regular education student.